rochars/byte-data/README.md

 ### Integers
 - Overflow on integers will throw a *RangeError*.
-- packing NaN will throw a *TypeError*.
+- Packing values other than integers will throw a *TypeError*.
-- packing Infinity or -Infinity will throw a *RangeError*.

 To clamp integers on overflow and avoid *RangeError*, set the optional *clamp* param to true:
 ```javascript